mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/dkp/index.md

 - 4 CPU cores
 - 16 GiB of RAM
 - 170 GiB of Storage
-- 1 GPU core is the minimum for GPU assisted installations.
+- 1 GPU core is the minimum for GPU assisted clusters.
 Please note NVIDIA cards are supported only.

 Please note that these numbers are for the bare minimum.
 Running any real world machine learning workloads on Kaptain bumps these requirements for nodes, CPUs, RAM, GPUs, and persistent disks.